-On November 6th, 1921, the famous American writer James Jones was born.
-He was born in Robinson, Illinois.
+On November 6th, 1921, the famous American writer James Jones was born in Robinson, Illinois.
 In 1939, at the age of eighteen, Jones enlisted in the U.S. Army and was stationed in Oahu, Hawaii, at Schofield Barracks.

-After the Japanese attack on Pearl Harbor (which he witnessed) that led his country into World War 2, Jones was stationed on Guadalcanal island, where he was wounded in action.
+After the Japanese attack on Pearl Harbor (which he witnessed) that led his country into World War II, Jones was stationed on Guadalcanal island, where he was wounded in action.

 After the war, Jones wrote an autobiographical novel called They Shall Inherit The Laughter, but getting it published proved unsuccessful - it was rejected several times as being too shrill and lacking perspective.